Back

 Common Name: | Butterfly Ginger, White Ginger Lily, Garland Flower, White Ginger, Ginger Lily, Gandasuli, 姜花 |

-The Butterfly Ginger (Hedychium coronarium) is a herbaceous perennial with erect, pseudostems growing up to 1.5 - 2 metres tall.
-It is named after the white fragrant flowers that resemble the shape of a flying butterfly.
-While grown in Singapore as an ornamental, the flowers are used extensively in garlands in India, Japan, and Hawaii.
+The Butterfly Ginger (Hedychium coronarium) is a herbaceous perennial with pseudostems growing up to 1.5 - 2 metres tall.
+It is named after the white fragrant flowers that resemble the shape of a butterfly in flight.
+While grown in Singapore as an ornamental, the flowers are used extensively in garlands in India, Japan, and Hawaii, and can be eaten as vegetables or lightly steamed with chilli sauce.

 Name